What Is Variable Data Printing And When Is It Used for Product Labels

 How Labels are Made: Digital Printing from Design to Finished Product

-Step 1: Label Quotes and Prepress
+Step 1: Label Quotes, Design, and Prepress

 A prepress expert examinging barcodes on a product label.